Aute (early) Lyme disease symptoms:

 Fatigue, muscle and joint aches, Bell’s palsy, pain, numbness, tingling or burning sensations, meningitis, tremor, muscle twitches short-term memory loss, depression, anxiety, panic attacks, hallucinations and many others.
 The symptoms of late Lyme disease can appear months to years from infection.
 Left untreated, Lyme disease can cause chronic disability, but it is rarely fatal.
 Cases of persistent infection have been known to linger for 20 years before being correctly diagnosed.

 The most reliable method for diagnosing Lyme disease is a thorough medical history and physical exam.
 The history includes details about possible tick exposure, current medical problems and a complete review of all symptoms.
 The physical exam includes a good general exam plus detailed dermatologic, neurologic and joint exams.
 The laboratory tests used to assist in the diagnosis of Lyme disease include the ELISA and Western blots.
-The ELISA is called the screening test; if it is positive then Western blots are done.
+The ELISA is done first; if it is positive then Western blots are done.
 Unfortunately, neither test is a reliable indicator of illness; test results vary between labs and within the same lab and false positives and false negatives are common.
 A 2003 study by CDC researchers demonstrated that the C6 ELISA, a commonly used test for Lyme disease, performed well for patients with arthritis but missed patients with acute disease and many with early or late neurologic Lyme disease.
 Because of these sorts of testing problems, Lyme disease must be diagnosed on clinical grounds.
 Lab tests may confirm a clinical diagnosis but by themselves they cannot rule the disease in or out.

 The two tier testing system endorsed by the Centers for Disease Control and Prevention (CDC) has a high specificity (99%) and yields few false positives.
 But the tests have a uniformly miserable sensitivity (56%)—they miss 88 of every 200 patients with Lyme disease.
 NIH